WHO WE ARE

 “I have witnessed far too many nonprofit organizations trapped in the tyranny of the urgent.
 It is critical for leaders to look up and think proactively about the future of the organization.
 Guiding strategic work builds confidence with your team, your clients, your board and most importantly your financial partners.
 I am so thankful to be part of Canaan Group & Associates as they show organizations the way forward.”

 Ashley and her husband, Ben, live in Chattanooga, TN and attend Mission Chattanooga.
+They have a daughter, Elanora.

 John C. Bates

+John did his undergraduate work in Behavior Science and Business Administration at Covenant College and has an MBA from Nova Southeastern University’s School of Business and Entrepreneurship.
+John enjoys teaching Entrepreneurship at a collegiate level.
 John is the Founder and CEO of Bulwark Ventures.
 He and his wife Donna have two grown children and currently live in White Pine, TN.

 Patsy Stickel Holsonback